JQFortin/FinalProjectTemplate/README.md

 ## Final Reflection
 Write at least a paragraph about your experience in this course.
 What did you learn?
 What do you need to do to learn more?
 Key takeaways? etc.

+From this course CS 5001, I got the opportunity to be exposed in extensive training on the programming language Python.
+We learnt from the very basics, such as conditionals , arithmetic operators, while loop and for loop, string/list/tuple/set/dictionary, to more advanced part such as error handling and file handling, class/object as well as basics in data structure.
+It is certainly a lot of knowledge, but most importantly, I learnt the mind set of coding: divide, conquer, glue.
+I also applied this technique in this final project: thinking about what are the parts that needs to be done, write a list down, then build it one part at a time.
+Also I learnt good practice in code writing, such as PEP8 style, as well as documenting as much as I can.
+Besides, we are also exposed to technical-interview style code walks, and were offered online resources that are relevant to tech interviews in our future job hunting.
+All of those are hyper-useful of course.

+If I had more time, I would probably attend more online classes on Python at the same time, as the material covered in class videos are still quite limited, sometimes quite vague too.
+So I need to check a lot of online resources as I go along.
+While that was certainly useful, I was hoping to get more systematic training so the knowledge structure would be more solid and long-lasting.
+Also I get from the course that, in order to progress continuously, I need to take time to practice often to make the knowledge really sunk in.

 ## References
 https://www.babycenter.com/pregnancy-due-date-calculator ( the principles of calculating due date)